oobabooga/text-generation-webui/docs/llama.cpp-models.md

 ## GPU offloading

 Enabled with the `--n-gpu-layers` parameter.

-If you have enough VRAM, use a high number like `--n-gpu-layers 200000` to offload all layers to the GPU.
-Otherwise, start with a low value like `--n-gpu-layers 10` and gradually increase it until you run out of memory.
+* If you have enough VRAM, use a high number like `--n-gpu-layers 200000` to offload all layers to the GPU.
+* Otherwise, start with a low number like `--n-gpu-layers 10` and then gradually increase it until you run out of memory.

 To use this feature, you need to manually compile and install `llama-cpp-python` with GPU support.